amalgam8/amalgam8/README.md

     Usually, the API gateway is mapped to a DNS route.
 However, in our local standalone environment, you can access it at port 32000 on localhost.
-    If you are using docker directly, then the gateway should be accessible at http://localhost:32000 or http://dockermachineip:32000.
+    If you are using Docker directly, then the gateway should be accessible at http://localhost:32000 or http://dockermachineip:32000.

 1. Confirm that the API gateway is running by accessing